Keep Our Mob Safe Online campaign

-Our approach was to feature our mob as the storytellers, to break down stigma and show communities that many parents are facing the same challenges.
+Our approach was to feature First Nations people as the storytellers, to break down stigma and show communities that many parents are facing the same challenges.
 Using real families as talent in the case studies proved highly effective in engaging our target group on the issue.

 We worked closely with the national mainstream campaign to embed culturally affective and engaging messages in the production of all campaign assets. ‘

 Keep our Mob Safe Online’ supported the overarching messages and encouraged First Nation communities to learn more about issues of online safety.